Yale Strom

 Yale Strom is an American violinist, composer, filmmaker, writer, photographer and playwright.
 Strom is a pioneer among klezmer (musical tradition of the Ashkenazi Jews of Eastern Europe) revivalists in conducting extensive field research in Central and Eastern Europe and the Balkans among the Jewish and Romani communities since 1981.
 Initially, his work focused primarily on the use and performance of klezmer music between these two groups.
 Gradually, his focus increased to examining all aspects of their culture, from post-World War II to the present.
 He was among the first of the klezmer revivalists to identify the connection between klezmer and lautare (Roma/Gypsy musicians) and explore that connection in his scholarly and artistic works.

 In the more than three decades since his initial ethnographic trip, Strom has become one of the world's most productive and influential scholar-artists of klezmer culture and history.

 Early life and education

 Strom was born in Detroit in 1957, and moved to San Diego with his family at the age of 12.
 His parents were David Strom, a teacher and later a college professor, and Phyllis Newman Strom, a caterer.
 He is the eldest of eight siblings in a traditional Jewish family with socialist leanings, graduating from Crawford High School in 1976.
-Strom attended San Diego State University, excelling as an All-American long-distance runner and earning dual bachelor's degrees in American studies and art, with a focus on furniture design and wood sculpture.
-He pursued further education at New York University from 1982 to 1984, earning a master’s degree in Yiddish studies while also serving as a fellow at YIVO, a Yiddish research institute.
+Strom attended San Diego State University, where he was an All-American long-distance runner.
+He received dual bachelor's degrees in American studies and art, with a focus on furniture design and wood sculpture.
+He pursued further education at New York University from 1982 to 1984, earning a master’s degree in Yiddish studies while also working at YIVO, a Yiddish research institute.